Start9Labs/documentation/site/source/user-manual/flashing/index.rst

   :class: large-4
   :anchor: Librem Mini Firmware

-  Flash custom eOS firmware on an existing Librem Mini
+  Flash the custom firmware for StartOS on an existing Librem Mini

 .. toctree::
   :hidden: